Moviedrome: History

 On 8 May 1988, Moviedrome premiered on BBC2, and remained a popular late-night Sunday staple for several years, opening with a previously unseen version of The Wicker Man, containing newly restored footage.
-During Cox's era on the show, he presented 141 films over seven seasons; those selected consisting of a wide variety of genres, including westerns, Crime thrillers, horrors, sci-fi films and film noir.
-From the fourth season onwards, the series began to present some films in double bill format.
+During Cox's era on the show, he presented 141 films over seven series; those selected consisting of a wide variety of genres, including westerns, Crime thrillers, horrors, sci-fi films and film noir.
+From the fourth series onwards, the series began to present some films in double bill format.
 Titles included Johnny Guitar, One-Eyed Jacks, The Good, the Bad and the Ugly, Five Easy Pieces, Halloween, An American Werewolf in London, Badlands, What Ever Happened to Baby Jane?, The Thing from Another World, Sweet Smell of Success, Sunset Boulevard, Carrie and Invasion of the Body Snatchers plus its 1978 remake.
 Some even received UK network premieres, such as, The Long Hair of Death, Carnival of Souls, The Terminator, Vamp, Knightriders, Manhunter, Mad Max 2, Dead Ringers, Rabid, Cry-Baby and Cox's 1987 film Walker.
 The final film presented was Kiss Me Deadly, when the series concluded on 11 September 1994.

 The series was revived in 1997, when Alex Cox was replaced with filmmaker and critic Mark Cousins.
 Cousins' presentation style differed greatly from Cox's, as well as the film selection being that of more contemporary works, rather than the usual classics.
 Cousins was also less critical, whereas Cox didn’t shy away from pointing out a particular film's bad points if necessary.
 On 8 June 1997, Moviedrome returned with Scarface, the first of 66 films presented by Cousins.
 This was followed by Logan's Run, The Fog, Vanishing Point, All That Heaven Allows, Shaft, Thunderbolt and Lightfoot, Videodrome, Walkabout, Don't Look Now, and several network premieres, with Dazed and Confused, Exotica, La Haine, Spanking the Monkey, Darkness in Tallinn, Storyville, Liebestraum, Highway Patrolman, Funny Bones, Leon, Clockers and Prêt-à-Porter.
 The final episode screened on 9 July 2000 with The Last American Hero.

+A documentary, Moviedrome: Welcome to the Cult, was released in 2025.

+Episodes

 Series overview

 Opening with the title Moviedrome in neon lights, a lone saxophone wails as the camera pulls back to reveal the inside of a desert motel room into which Alex Cox casually enters.
 The saxophone is an excerpt from Tom Waits's "Small Change (Got Rained On With His Own .38)", from his 1976 album Small Change.
 In subsequent years, the title sequences became more elaborate and funny.